Winston Churchill (Cavalier)

 Sir Winston Churchill FRS (18 April 1620 – 26 March 1688), known as the Cavalier Colonel, was an English soldier, historian, and politician.
-He was the father of John Churchill, 1st Duke of Marlborough and a direct ancestor of his namesake Winston, who served as British prime minister in the 20th century during the Second World War.
+He was the father of John Churchill, 1st Duke of Marlborough and a direct ancestor and eponym of Sir Winston Churchill, who served as British prime minister in the 20th century during the Second World War.

 Life and career

 Churchill was the son of Sir John Churchill of Dorset, a lawyer and politician, and his wife Sarah Winston, daughter of Sir Henry Winston.
 Churchill was educated at St John's College, Oxford, but he left university without taking a degree.
-The main reason of it was the beginning of the Civil War.
+The main reason for it was the beginning of the Civil War.

 Churchill was a fervent Royalist throughout his life.
 He fought and was wounded in the Civil War as a captain in the King's Horse and, after the Royalists were defeated, was forced to pay a recompense fee of £446 (equivalent to around £44,600 in the present day).

 After the Restoration, he sat as a Member of Parliament for Weymouth and Melcombe Regis from 1661 to 1679 and for Lyme Regis from 1685 to 1688.
 He was also a Commissioner of the Irish Court of Claims and Explanations between 1662 and 1668, and a Junior Clerk Comptroller to the Board of Green Cloth from 1664 to 1679.

 Churchill was knighted in 1664 and made a Fellow of the Royal Society the same year.
-He also published a history of the kings of England, entitled Divi Britannici; being a remark upon the Lives of all the Kings of this Isle, from the year of the World 2855 until the year of Grace 1660.
+He also published a history of the kings of England, entitled Divi Britannici; being a remark upon the Lives of all the Kings of this Isle, from the year of the World 2855 until the year of Grace 1660 (1675).
 He died in March 1688, at the age of 67.

 Marriage and children

 On 26 May 1648, Churchill married Elizabeth Drake, daughter of Sir John Drake (d.
 25 August 1636) and his wife, Eleanor Boteler, daughter of John Boteler, 1st Baron Boteler of Brantfield, and maternal niece of George Villiers, 1st Duke of Buckingham.

-They had eleven children, seven sons and four daughters, of whom only six survived infancy.
-Of their sons, Mountjoy died in infancy, while Winston died at the Battle of Solebay in 1672, aged 20.
-Jasper attended Queen's College, Oxford, and was commissioned in the Duke of York's Regiment in 1678, but he appears to have died soon thereafter.
-Theobald also attended Queen's College, took holy orders, became chaplain in his brother's regiment (Churchill's Dragoons) in 1683, but he died in 1685 at age 22.
+They had seven sons and four daughters.

 Four of their children gained distinction: